Dutch resistance

-The Dutch resistance (Nederlands verzet) to the Nazi occupation of the Netherlands during World War II can be mainly characterized as non-violent.
+The Dutch resistance (Nederlands verzet) to the German occupation of the Netherlands during World War II can be mainly characterized as non-violent.
 The primary organizers were the Communist Party, churches, and independent groups.
 Over 300,000 people were hidden from German authorities in the autumn of 1944 by 60,000 to 200,000 illegal landlords and caretakers.
 These activities were tolerated knowingly by some one million people, including a few individuals among German occupiers and military.

 The Dutch resistance developed relatively slowly, but the February strike of 1941 (which involved random police harassment and the deportation of over 400 Jews) greatly stimulated resistance.
 The first to organize themselves were the Dutch communists, who set up a cell-system immediately.
 Some other very amateurish groups also emerged, notably, De Geuzen, set up by Bernardus IJzerdraat, as well as some military-styled groups, such as the Order Service (Dutch: Ordedienst).
 Most had great trouble surviving betrayal in the first two years of the war.

 Dutch counterintelligence, domestic sabotage, and communications networks eventually provided key support to Allied forces, beginning in 1944 and continuing until the Netherlands was fully liberated.
 Of the Jewish population, 105,000 out of 140,000 were murdered in the Holocaust, most of whom were murdered in Nazi death camps.
 A number of resistance groups specialized in saving Jewish children.
 The Columbia Guide to the Holocaust estimates that 215–500 Dutch Romanis were killed by the Nazis, with the higher figure estimated as almost the entire pre-war population of Dutch Romanis.